georust/rinex/rinex-cli/README.md

 Thefore, it can only resolve the position of the receiver using standard trilateration method.

-## Observation Data in your Context
+## NB: Observation Data in your Context

 The command line lets you load as many Broadcast Navigation data as you want, which makes covering the time frame of your Observation Data very easy.